 - Visit the dentist/hygienist every 3 months during pregnancy and continue with this frequency until finished nursing.

-- Eating healthy and taking prenatal vitamins are also an important factor to maintaining both oral and general health during pregnancy; getting the proper nutrition is imperative.
-Be Well Rounded!® is an amazing option to provide complete prenatal nutrition during pregnancy and nursing.
+- Eating healthy and taking prenatal vitamins are also an important factor in maintaining both oral and general health during pregnancy; getting proper nutrition is imperative.

 7. Headaches and Migraines

 Headaches during pregnancy can be a result of hormonal changes, tension, congestion, constipation, lack of sleep, dehydration, low blood pressure, low blood sugar, and even caffeine withdrawal.
 In some cases, it is caused by preeclampsia.

 Preeclampsia (also called Toxemia)

 A strong headache in the second or third trimester may be a sign of preeclampsia or high blood pressure during pregnancy.
 Preeclampsia is an uncommon condition affecting about five to ten percent of pregnancies.
 Headaches that are a result of preeclampsia are consistent, persistent, and throbbing.
 Mamas with preeclampsia may also have complaints of blurry vision or seeing spots, weight gain (more than one pound per day), pain in the upper right abdomen, and hands and face getting swollen.
 If you get a headache that is out of the norm or you’re experiencing any of these symptoms, you should call your doctor or midwife right away.